huntresslabs/free-tools/emotet-trickbot-finder/README.md

 ### Powershell script for finding and removing Emotet and Trickbot footholds

 This Powershell script is designed to find and remove "common" Emotet and Trickbot footholds (services, scheduled tasks, etc.).
+The script can be modified to include new footholds you may encounter.

 By default, the script will display the service and tasks it finds.